 During the first session (consultation) we will talk about what you would like to work on and ways in which we can help you.
 We will also determine if we are a good match.
 A consultation may be useful if you are not sure whether you need or want therapy or if you are looking for a second opinion.

-A typical session is 45-minutes once a week, however, depending on your needs we may meet twice a week or twice a month.
-Each session will be tailored to your individual needs, with a focus on your goals, difficulties impeding your progress, and strengths.
+Individual, Couples and Group sessions are typically weekly, however, depending on your needs we may meet twice a week or twice a month.
+Each session will be tailored to your needs, with a focus on your goals, difficulties impeding your progress, and strengths.

 *Treatment Modalities Definitions